breakdowns/slam-mirrorbot/README.md

 - View Link button (Not all Index support, recommended using [Bhadoo Index](https://github.com/ParveenBhadooOfficial/Google-Drive-Index))
 - Direct links supported:
 ```
-Racaty, Hxfile, Anonfiles, Femax20, Layarkacaxxi,
+Racaty, Hxfile, Anonfiles, Fembed, Femax20, Layarkacaxxi,
+Uptobox (Uptobox account must be premium),
-Onedrive (Only works for file not folder and busines)
+Onedrive (Only works for file not folder or busines account)
 ```
 ## From Original Repos
 - Mirroring direct download links, Torrent, and Telegram files to Google Drive
 - Mirroring Mega.nz links to Google Drive (If your Mega account not premium, it will limit 4-5gb/day)
-- Mirroring Uptobox.com links to Google Drive (Uptobox account must be premium)
 - Copy files from someone's Drive to your Drive (Using Autorclone)
 - Download/Upload progress, Speeds and ETAs
 - Mirror all Youtube-dl supported links